-Soup Kitchens: The INN’s 19 soup kitchens serve more than 300,000 meals annually to hungry children, adults and seniors.
+Soup Kitchens: The INN’s 14 soup kitchens (in 21 locations)serve more than 300,000 meals annually to hungry children, adults and seniors.
 Most of the soup kitchens are operated by volunteers.
 Much of the food is donated by individuals, schools, religious and community groups, and businesses.

 Emergency Shelters: The INN operates 3 emergency shelters in Nassau County: two of the shelters are dedicated to providing temporary refuge for homeless families, and one provides temporary refuge to homeless men.

 Long-Term Housing: The INN provides 23 formerly homeless families with safe, affordable housing in the Long Term Housing Program throughout Long Island.
 These families receive case management services to assist them in reaching goals of self-sufficiency and independence.